Natural cider & perry, grown & pressed on Pender Island.

 Harvesting dozens of century-old settler orchards on SDȺY¸ES, North and South Pender Islands, W̱SÁNEĆ and Coast Salish territory, we are makers of fine cider and perry fermented only with native yeasts—cider which communicates the land, the lost varieties and the stories of the place we live.

-Our cidermaking is a conversation with place, an interdependent relationship between plants and people.
+Our cidermaking is a conversation with place, a relationship between plants and people.
 The apples we harvest come from hundreds of dry-farmed apple trees planted over one hundred years ago by settlers originating from Japan, Europe, Hawaii, and many other places.

 Our work with these tall, old trees is year-round—from winter pruning to shaking apples down at harvest—and our care for them is also recognition of their special role within the ecosystem of these islands, known as North and South Pender Islands by settlers, and SDȺY¸ES by the SENĆOŦEN-speaking W̱SÁNEĆ First Nations.